gassbanterr/orbiscast/README.md

 This project is still in development, so expect bugs and missing features.
 If you find any issues, please report them in the [Issues](https://github.com/zbejas/orbiscast/issues) section.

 _I am not responsible for any misuse of this tool.
-Use at your own risk._
+Ensure to comply with all applicable copyright laws and obtain necessary permissions for the IPTV content being streamed.
+This tool is intended for educational and testing purposes only._

 ## Installation